-(f) Any beer ((and/or wine)) distributor ((or employee authorized by the distributor-employer)) may sell beer ((and/or wine)) at the distributor's listed prices to any annual or special occasion retail licensee upon presentation to the distributor ((or employee)) at the time of purchase or delivery of an original or facsimile license or a special permit issued by the board to such licensee.
+(f) Any beer and/or wine distributor ((or employee authorized by the distributor-employer)) may sell beer and/or wine at the distributor's listed prices to any annual or special occasion retail licensee upon presentation to the distributor ((or employee)) at the time of purchase or delivery of an original or facsimile license or a special permit issued by the board to such licensee.

-(g) Every annual or special occasion retail licensee, upon purchasing any beer ((and/or wine)) from a distributor, shall immediately cause such beer ((or wine)) to be delivered to the licensed premises, and the licensee shall not thereafter permit such beer to be disposed of in any manner except as authorized by the license.
+(g) Every annual or special occasion retail licensee, upon purchasing any beer and/or wine from a distributor, shall immediately cause such beer or wine to be delivered to the licensed premises, and the licensee shall not thereafter permit such beer and/or wine to be disposed of in any manner except as authorized by the license.

-(h) Beer ((and wine)) sold as provided in this section shall be delivered by the distributor ((or an authorized employee either)) to the retailer's licensed premises or directly to the retailer at the distributor's licensed premises.
-When a ((domestic winery,)) brewery, microbrewery, or certificate of approval holder with a direct shipping endorsement is acting as a distributor of beer of its own production, a licensed retailer may contract with a common carrier to obtain the ((product)) beer directly from the ((domestic winery,)) brewery, microbrewery, or certificate of approval holder with a direct shipping endorsement.
-A distributor's prices to retail licensees for beer shall be the same at both such places of delivery.
-Wine sold to retailers shall be delivered to the retailer's licensed premises, to a location specified by the retailer and approved for deliveries by the board, or to a carrier engaged by either party to the transaction.
+(h) Beer and wine sold as provided in this section shall be delivered by the distributor ((or an authorized employee either)) to the retailer's licensed premises or directly to the retailer at the distributor's licensed premises.
+When a domestic winery, brewery, microbrewery, or certificate of approval holder with a direct shipping endorsement is acting as a distributor of beer and/or wine of its own production, a licensed retailer may contract with a common carrier to obtain the ((product)) beer and/or wine directly from the domestic winery, brewery, microbrewery, or certificate of approval holder with a direct shipping endorsement.
+A distributor's prices to retail licensees for beer and/or wine shall be the same at both such places of delivery.
+Beer and/or wine sold to retailers shall be delivered to the retailer's licensed premises, to a location specified by the retailer and approved for deliveries by the board, or to a carrier engaged by either party to the transaction.

-(2) Beer ((and wine)) suppliers' contracts and memoranda.
+(2) Beer and wine suppliers' contracts and memoranda.

-(a) Every domestic brewery, microbrewery, ((domestic winery,)) certificate of approval holder, and beer and/or wine importer offering beer ((and/or wine)) for sale to distributors within the state and any beer ((and/or wine)) distributor who sells to other beer ((and/or wine)) distributors shall maintain at its liquorlicensed location a beer price list and a copy of every written contract and a memorandum of every oral agreement which such brewery ((or winery)) may have with any beer ((or wine)) distributor for the supply of beer, which contracts or memoranda shall contain:
+(a) Every domestic brewery, microbrewery, domestic winery, certificate of approval holder, and beer and/or wine importer offering beer and/or wine for sale to distributors within the state and any beer and/or wine distributor who sells to other beer and/or wine distributors shall maintain at its liquor_licensed location a beer and/or wine price list and a copy of every written contract and a memorandum of every oral agreement which such brewery or winery may have with any beer or wine distributor for the supply of beer and/or wine, which contracts or memoranda shall contain: